Create a Website Account - Manage notification subscriptions, save form progress and more.

 Lexpress operates Monday - Friday from 7:30 AM to 7:30 PM.
 Lexpress does not run on weekends or most Town Holidays.
 If a holiday falls on a weekend, holidays are observed on the closest weekday.
 Service is often shortened on Christmas Eve and New Year's Eve.
 Check for service alerts on our bus tracker and follow us on Twitter for the most recent updates!

-Riders have the option to pay cash on board or purchase discounted tickets and passes in advance.
+Riders have the option to pay cash on board or purchase discounted passes in advance.
 See our fares page for more details.
 Please note:

 Yes!
 Every Lexpress bus is equipped with a bike rack in the front that can hold two bikes.
 Bikes are not allowed inside buses unless they can collapse to the size of a standard piece of luggage.
 Lexpress and MBTA buses have the same kind of racks, so you and your bike can adventure all over the Boston area!
 Check out this photo guide or short video for instructions on using this style of rack.